Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

     x = 42        # => expression must be mutable in assignment
     var x = 42    # => invalid redefinition of 'x'

+A function can be recursive (see Fibonacci example § 10.3)

 ## 6.4 Argument passing: control and memory ownership